vincode-io/Zavala/docs/_pages/help/Text_Formatting_Philosophy.md

 Beyond Markdown, we support tags that are different from your standard hashtag.
 You can have spaces in the name of Zavala tags and they are shown in a common location, just under the document title.

-In most systems you can put hashtags anywhere, and that is a double-edged sword.
+In most systems you can put hashtags anywhere and that is a double-edged sword.
 They look bad if you randomly sprinkle them about.
 But, they can provide additional context to their surrounding content (at the row level), which Zavala tags can’t.
 Look for us to address that in an upcoming update.

 ## The Future